 Our Group has also established procedures for managing product defects.
 During the Reporting Period, there are no products sold subject to recalls for safety and health reasons and we have not received any complaints regarding material product defects.
 If customer complaints arise during the sales process, we will actively respond to customer issues and resolve them at the first instance.
 Our Group has procedures in place to assign senior personnel to deal and handle the transport logistics with customer, in the event that our products need to be recalled.
-During FY2023, Yixiang New Energy was awarded 2023 Natural Graphite Industry High-Quality Suppliers by Shanghai Iccsino Data Technology Co., Ltd, a leading professional industry research and consulting company in China.
+During FY2024, Yixiang New Energy was awarded 2024 Natural Graphite Industry High-Quality Suppliers by Shanghai Iccsino Data Technology Co., Ltd, a leading professional industry research and consulting company in China.

 In order to enhance our product qualities, we also devoted ourselves in research and development activities.
-As at 31 December 2023, the Group owned over 90 patents and our operating subsidiaries, Yixiang Graphite and Yixiang New Energy were listed on High-quality Development of Technologically Advanced Small and Medium-sized Enterprises of the Heilongjiang Province\ (黑龍江省專精特新中小企業).
+As at 31 December 2024, our operating subsidiaries, Yixiang Graphite and Yixiang New Energy were listed on High-quality Development of Technologically Advanced Small and Medium-sized Enterprises of the Heilongjiang Province (黑龍江省專精特新中小企業).

 During the Reporting Period, the Group had not infringe any third party trademark or intellectual property rights.
+Use of any trademark or intellectual property would be subject to the approval of the senior management and department head.